Taming Landau singularities in QCD perturbation theory: The analytic approach 2.0: Higgs boson decay into a pair using FAPT in Minkoeski space

-\textbf{2.} The second application deals with the Higgs boson decay into a $b\bar{b}$ pair in the timelike region.
-We will present here only the mains results and refer for the technical details to \cite{BMS06}.
-A dedicated analysis of the uncertainties involved in the calculation of the decay width of the Higgs boson into bottom quarks was recently given by Kataev and Kim---second entry of Ref.\ \cite{BKM01}.
+The second FAPT application deals with the Higgs boson decay into a $b\bar{b}$ pair in the timelike region.
+We will present here only the main results and refer for the technical details to \cite{BMS06,BMS10}.
+A dedicated analysis of the uncertainties involved in the calculation of the decay width of the Higgs boson into bottom quarks was recently given by Kataev and Kim \cite{KK09}.

 Consider now the decay of a scalar Higgs boson to a $b\bar{b}$ pair in terms of the quantity $R_{\rm S}$ at the four-loop level from which one can then obtain the width $\Gamma(\rm H\to b\bar{b})$.
 Note that the application of FAPT in Minkowski space is not plagued by Landau singularities.
 However, the analytic continuation from the spacelike to the timelike region induces so-called ``kinematical'' $\pi^2$ terms that may be comparable in magnitude with the higher-order expansion coefficients and have, therefore, to be summed.
 The first step in our approach is the correlator of two scalar currents $J^{\rm S}_b=\bar{\Psi}_b\Psi_b$ for bottom quarks with mass $m_b$, coupled to the scalar Higgs boson with mass $M_{\rm H}$, and where $Q^2 = - q^2$, i.e.,